GLOBAL MARKETS-Stocks edge lower as central bank rally pauses

 By Ryan Vlastelica

-NEW YORK, Sept 17 (Reuters) - Stocks in Europe and the United States slipped o n M onday as investors turned their focus back to the challenges facing the global economy, including Europe’s debt crisis.
+NEW YORK, Sept 17 (Reuters) - Stocks in Europe and the United States slipped o n M onday as investors took pause from recent gains and turned their focus to the economic outlook and Europe’s debt crisis.

-Spanish bond yields crept up above 6 percent while German Bund prices rose 0.2 percent.
+Spanish bond yields crept up above 6 percent while German Bund prices rose 16 ticks.
 The move in Bunds follows steep falls on Friday, when markets across the world reacted to the U.S. Federal Reserve saying it would pump $40 billion a month into the economy until the jobs market improves.

-Wall Street surged to nearly five-year highs on the news, a rally that contributed to Monday’s modest losses.
+Wall Street closed on Friday at its highest in nearly five years on the news, contributing to the modest losses on Monday.

 “We had a couple of days of pretty strong runs,” said Peter Jankovskis, co-chief investment officer at OakBrook Investments LLC in Lisle, Illinois.
 “It looks like a little bit of profit-taking.”

-The FTSEurofirst 300 index of leading European stocks closed down 0.4 percent, pulling back from a 14-month high hit in the previous session.
-World stocks fell 0.27 percent.
+The FTSEurofirst 300 index of leading European stocks was down 0.3 percent at 1,116.69 points, pulling back from a 14-month high hit in the previous session.
+World stocks fell 0.21 percent.

 Asian stocks were generally higher overnight, with the MSCI Asia ex-Japan index hitting a 4-1/2 month high.
 Tokyo markets were closed, although tensions between Japan and China over disputed territory bubbled in the background.